Woltonnn/blogProject/README.md

-# L - Lantern blog-website
+# L - Lantrn blog-website

 This is a website I'm making for a schoolproject 'Lantrn' or 'L'